-E-commerce offers many advantages over traditional business models — not least lower overheads and the opportunity to reach wider audiences.
+Ecommerce offers many advantages over traditional business models — not least lower overheads and the opportunity to reach wider audiences.
+You can also improve customer service by allowing customers to make purchases directly from your website.
 But it’s a highly competitive world out there and to be effective, small firms have to be on top of their game.
 Everything from website design and search engine optimisation to pay-per-click advertising and safe payment methods must be spot on.

 At the very least, a website can help your customers find you, providing contact details and showcasing your work.
 But the marketing opportunities that the internet presents go much wider and deeper than this.

 You can tell visitors about your product or service and promote special offers.
 You can improve customer service by giving useful information and enabling customers to offer feedback.

 Your website is no use if nobody visits it.
 Simple steps like choosing a memorable name, promoting your website and driving traffic to your site via email marketing campaigns and including your web address in printed marketing materials and company stationery can all help.

 Social media marketing is now routinely used by many businesses to promote their businesses online and engage with customers and to build their reputation and brand.
 Establishing a presence on Twitter, Facebook and LinkedIn can allow you to communicate directly with exisiting and new, target markets.